bparanj/crystal/electronics/experiments/queue/ohms-law-experiments.md

 Procedure:

-1. Set Up the Circuit:
    - Connect the resistor in series with the battery.
    - Connect the ammeter in series with the resistor to measure the current.
    - Connect the voltmeter across the resistor to measure the voltage drop.

-2. Measure and Record:
    - Measure the voltage across the resistor using the voltmeter.
    - Measure the current through the resistor using the ammeter.
    - Record the values of voltage (V) and current (I).

-3. Calculate Resistance:
    - Use Ohm’s Law \( R = \frac{V}{I} \) to calculate the resistance.
    - Compare the calculated resistance with the known value of the resistor.

-4. Explain:
    - This experiment demonstrates Ohm’s Law by showing that the voltage across the resistor is proportional to the current through it, and the proportionality constant is the resistance.

 ### 2. Varying Voltage to Observe Changes in Current